Banks boost FX settlement war chest to as much as $6.5 billion

 The Financial Conduct Authority (FCA) and six banks are in advanced talks over a settlement that may be worth 1.5 to 2 billion pounds ($2.4-$3.2 billion).

-The six banks are RBS, Barclays, UBS, JP Morgan, Citi and HSBC (HSBA.L).
+The six banks are RBS, Barclays, UBS, JP Morgan, Citi and HSBC.
 Curiously, given its position as the second- biggest currency market bank in the world, Deutsche Bank isn't part of these collective talks.

 HSBC releases its third-quarter results on Monday.